precice/openfoam-adapter/docs/config.md

 ---

 In order to run a coupled simulation, you need to:

-1. prepare a preCICE configuration file (described in the [preCICE configuration](configuration-overview.html)),
+1. prepare a preCICE configuration file (described in the [preCICE configuration](https://www.precice.org/configuration-overview.html)),
 2. prepare an adapter's configuration file,
 3. set the coupling boundaries in the OpenFOAM case,
 4. load the adapter, and
 5. start all the solvers normally, from the same directory, e.g. in two different terminals.

-If you prefer, you may find an already prepared case in the [tutorials/](https://github.com/precice/openfoam-adapter/tree/master/tutorials) directory.
-See also the description of this case in our [Tutorial for CHT: Flow over a heated plate](tutorials-flow-over-heated-plate.html).
+If you prefer, you may find an already prepared case in our [Tutorial for CHT: Flow over a heated plate](https://precice.org/tutorials-flow-over-heated-plate.html).

 You may skip the section _"Advanced configuration"_ in the beginning, as it only concerns special cases.
 You may also find more details in the [Pull Request #105](https://github.com/precice/openfoam-adapter/pull/105), especially for changes regarding the previous, yaml-based configuration format.

 ## The adapter's configuration file